LynnTaka/certified_preowned_processor/README.md

 - WB: writeback
 - improves throughput and program execution time
 - clock cycle time is limited by longest pipeline stage

+##### Components of the processor datapath:
+1. Instruction Memory:
+- store instructions of the program
+- supply instruction locatted at given address
+- load instruction memory using ReadMem

+2. Program Counter
+- holds address of the current instruction
+- increment address by 4
+- new instruction executed at every clock cycle

+3. Register File:
+- this module will enclose all the independent registers of the processor, to perform write and read operations
+- we can load register memory using MemRead from a memory file

+4. ALU:
+ - ALU will be required to perofrm operations on the data provided to it

+5. Sign Extension Unit

+6. Data Memory:
+- load data memory using ReadMem function
+- for lw and sw instructions compute the memory address from which we have to fetch or store data.

+7. Shifter (for BEQ)
+- if codition is false, execute next instruction
+- if condition is true, branch to next instruction address